portfolioris/portfolioris.nl/README.md

 # Portfolioris Blog

-Using Sapper, Svelte and NetlifyCMS.
+Using Sapper, Svelte and a CraftCMS backend.